espressif/arduino-esp32/docs/source/tutorials/cdc_dfu_flash.rst

 ESP32-S3  CDC and DFU
 ========= =======================

 It's important that your board includes the USB connector attached to the embedded USB from the SoC.
-If your board doesnt have the USB connector, you can attach an external one to the USB pins.
+If your board doesn't have the USB connector, you can attach an external one to the USB pins.

-This instructions will only work on the supported devices with the embedded USB peripheral.
-The external USB-to-Serial doesn't works on this tutorial.
+These instructions it will only work on the supported devices with the embedded USB peripheral.
+This tutorial will not work if you are using an external USB-to-serial converter like FTDI, CP2102, CH340, etc.

 For a complete reference to the Arduino IDE tools menu, please see the `Tools Menus <../guides/tools_menu.html>`_ reference guide.